Romchigan/Business-plus/README.md

 compass watch
 ``

-For to compile jade files open node js command prompt
+For to compile html files open node js command prompt
 and run command below in the project folder *pages*

 ``